waraczynski/iSysClient/README.md

 # iSysClient
-This is a project of GUI for web application iSys.
+This is a project of Android GUI for web application iSys.

 To do:
 - transfer data with definitions of modules groups